-For those in the corporate world, it’s ingrained in our thinking from the beginning — and from popular culture — that climbing up the ladder is the direction of choice as well as a sign of success, but in today’s business environment, that simply is no longer the case.
+For those in the corporate world, it’s ingrained in our thinking that climbing up the ladder is the direction of choice as well as a sign of success, but in today’s business environment, that simply is no longer the case.

 If you’re contemplating a lateral move — whether on your own or suggested to you — schedule a talk with your current boss.
 It’s possible your boss either does not know your ambitions or has a misconception about you or your situation.
 If you have a mentor within the organization, schedule a meeting with him/her as well.

 A lateral move may make sense for you and your career, but before you make that final decision, be sure to do your research and make an informed decision.

 A lateral move won’t work for everyone.
 Sometimes you just need to find a new job!
 LiveCareer has a huge selection of articles, tips, and tools to help you get the job you want.